tardate/LittleArduinoProjects/Electronics101/LM339/NonInvertingComparator/README.md

-# #xxx LM339 Non-inverting Comparator
+# #802 LM339 Non-inverting Comparator

 Testing the LM339 when used as a non-inverting comparator, and the effect of positive feedback (hysteresis) to prevent oscillations at the crossing point.